 Clubfoot affects one out of every 800 children worldwide, making it one of the most common birth defects in the world.
-In developing countries, children living with untreated clubfoot face incredible hurdles their whole lives.
+In low- and middle-income countries, children living with untreated clubfoot face incredible hurdles their whole lives.
 Along with stigma and discrimination, they are often left alone and hidden away because the family is ashamed.
-Because walking is so difficult, they are among the least likely to enjoy the benefits of education and health care.
+Because walking is so difficult, they are among the least likely to enjoy the benefits of education and healthcare.
 Even worse, children with clubfoot are subject to higher risks of neglect, poverty, physical, and sexual abuse.

 There is hope.
-Given the opportunity, these children have the potential to lead fulfilling lives and to contribute to the social, cultural, and economic vitality of their communities.
-MiracleFeet increases access to proper treatment for children born with clubfoot in developing countries through partnerships with local healthcare providers.
+Given the opportunity, these children can have better odds of living fulfilling lives and contributing to the social, cultural, and economic vitality of their communities.
+MiracleFeet increases access to proper treatment for children born with clubfoot in low- and middle-income countries through partnerships with local healthcare providers.
 With MiracleFeet’s support, treatment is free or extremely low-cost for the families who receive it.
 Over 90% of supported clinics are located in public hospitals, ensuring treatment is effective and the model is sustainable.

 MiracleFeet envisions a world in which all children born with clubfoot receive treatment, enabling them to live fully productive, active and healthy lives.

-MiracleFeet increases access to proper treatment for children born with clubfoot in developing countries through partnerships with local healthcare providers.
+MiracleFeet increases access to proper treatment for children born with clubfoot in low- and middle-income countries through partnerships with local healthcare providers.